PateevK/CPU-C/README.md

 Used: CPUID instruction, x86/x64 architecture, libcpuid, OpenHardwareMonitor<br>

 Challenges:<br>
- 1. I had to use the CPUID instruction, which works directly with CPU registers. <br>
- To interpret the output, I studied binary operations and logic, and consulted Intel’s official documentation. <br>
+ 1. The CPUID instruction works directly with CPU registers, so to interpret its output, I had to study binary logic and CPU architecture.<br>
+My initial idea was to parse Intel’s documentation into a MySQL database using a Python script, and then match that data against live CPUID results in C++ via MySQL queries.<br>
- Later, I discovered the libcpuid library, which significantly simplified data decoding.<br><br>
+Later, I discovered the libcpuid library, which significantly simplified the decoding process.<br>

- 2. Windows user-mode restrictions: To access advanced CPU metrics such as voltage and clock speeds, kernel-mode access was required. <br>
+ 2.On Windows, accessing advanced CPU metrics (such as voltage and clock speeds) requires kernel-mode access.<br>
- However, unsigned drivers are blocked on modern Windows systems unless secure boot features are disabled — a security risk I chose to avoid. <br>
- As a result, I paused development at that point.<br>
+Since modern Windows versions block unsigned drivers unless secure boot is disabled—a serious security risk—I decided not to bypass this restriction and paused development at that point.<br>